benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 - Accept it and embrace it.
 Greet it ("Hello Anxiety")
 - Thank the emotion for the opportunity to practice these skills
 - Don't beat yourself up.
 If needed, forgive yourself for what caused this emotion to arise.
 - For anxiety/depression, let the thought pass by.
+Let go of wanting things to be different.
+Accept that things are perfect just the way they are!
+There's always something happy to be found.
-Giving thought energy to it makes it worse.
-If truly needed, collect repeated anxious thoughts so they can be addressed later.
+  - Giving anxious/depressive thoughts energy makes them worse.
+If truly needed, write down repeated anxious thoughts so they can be addressed later at the appropriate time.
 However, collecting the thoughts can be counterproductive.
-- For other emtions: identify why.
+- For other emotions: identify why.
 Listen to any coincidental thoughts for clues if it's not clear.

 ## Emotions